-Site clearing in preparation for construction of a new Austin ISD southwest elementary school will begin next month at Escarpment Boulevard and Trissino Drive.
+Site clearing in preparation for construction of a new Austin ISD southwest elementary school began this month at Escarpment Boulevard and Trissino Drive.

 “This, for me, is a celebration,” said Yasmin Wagner, Austin ISD board member who represents Southwest Austin.
 “We are celebrating what will be the largest elementary school investment from the bond.
 It’s a great investment in our growing population in Southwest Austin.”

-Site work will begin in February.
-Crews will start vertical construction in July.
+Crews will start vertical construction on the school in July.
 Nearby residents can expect trucks entering and exiting the construction site on Escarpment Boulevard.

-Austin ISD is in the process of establishing an attendance boundary for the new school, a spokesperson said.
-A boundary advisory committee formed last week.
+Austin ISD is in the process of establishing an attendance boundary for the new school, a district spokesperson said.
+A boundary advisory committee formed in late January.
 The process will take about a year, with an anticipated January 2020 timeline for notifying families who will be affected.

-The school is on track to open in August 2020, according to the Jan.
-22 presentation.
+The school is on track to open in August 2020, according to the district’s presentation.